Graduate Certificate Programme in Health Services Innovation (GCP-HSI)

-Health technology assessment is a well-established tool used when decisions need to be made quickly.
+You will learn about Heath Technology Assessment and Cost-Effectiveness Analysis, and how they relate to decision making for health services.
+Health Technology Assessment is a well-established tool used when decisions need to be made quickly.
 Often there is no time for new data collection or a dedicated research effort.
 It is an exercise in synthesizing current evidence and responding appropriately.
-Economic evaluation has its foundations in welfare economics and offers a theory based approach to informing choice and trade-offs given resources are scarce.
+Economic evaluation, and cost-effectiveness, emerge from welfare economics and offer a theory based approach to informing choice and trade-offs given scarcity of resources.
 Often, new data are required or a more formal research approach is used.
 Various modelling approaches are used to complete economic evaluations.

 Upon completion of the module, students should be able to: